daytondv/www.daytondv.org/design/Sections.md

 Links to Dayton & Ohio specific data sources.

 ## About
 Links to meetup.com site, mailing list archives, and slack.
+Code of Conduct

 ## Sponsors
 Links to our sponsors and information for potential sponsors